Doctor of Audiology in San Francisco

 - Pacific's Doctor of Audiology program is the first in Northern California.

 - It is one of four accelerated programs in the country, and the only one in California.

 - There is currently a shortage of audiologists in California and the only Au.D.
 Program in the state graduates 8-10 audiologists per year.
 This three-year accelerated program will serve a cohort of 20-22 students per year and will draw students with undergraduate majors in Speech-Language Pathology, Biology, and Pre-Health.

 - The Doctor of Audiology program at the University of the Pacific has been awarded candidacy status by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association and "developing status" by the Accreditation Commission for Audiology Education (ACAE).
 See the program accreditation status link for further details of the accreditation process.

 - The Audiology Clinic on the San Francisco Campus, along with anticipated collaborations with many Northern California medical and audiology centers, provides rich and diverse student clinical experiences.
-The San Francisco Clinic will begin seeing patients in October 2014 and will provide residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.
+The San Francisco Clinic began seeing patients in October 2014 and provides residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.

 - The Audiology Clinic on the Stockton Campus serves as an additional clinical site for students.

 Download a copy of the program highlights here.